Volkswagen Models and Racing

-Having a car was for me always something special.
-Since my earliest childhood, my memories are all about cars and other motor vehicles, all of which made a huge impression on me.
-When I now look back at that time, all that I can see has four wheels: from the toys I owned and the cartoons I watched to the car my family had parked in our driveway.
+This was always something special for me.
+Since my earliest childhood, my memories are all about cars and other motorsports vehicles; all of which made a huge impression on me.
+When I now look back at that time; all that I can see has four wheels: from the toys I owned and the cartoons I watched to the car my family had parked in our driveway.
 There was something that completely enchanting me whenever I lay my eyes on these machines.

-It did not matter what car was in question, I loved all models.
+It did not matter what car was in question; I loved all models.
 This includes everything from rugged all-terrain vehicles to sleek sports cars.
 It had to be the feeling of freedom and power in each of these that spoke to me so clearly and strongly.
-There was no escaping it because it felt so strong and real that I can even feel it now, many decades later.
+There was no escaping it.
+The reason was because it felt so strong and real that I can even feel it now; many decades later.

 A distant relative of the same ill woman was a girl named Mary, who introduced herself to me by chance.
 She was impressed by the K70 and we went out on a date.
-I really enjoyed her company but felt that she was very insecure, mainly because she wanted a significant weight loss.
-Mary was not suffering from obesity or anything like that, but she was desperate for a diet plan that could help he become as thin as she wanted to be.
+I really enjoyed her company; but felt that she was very insecure.
+This was mainly because she wanted a significant weight loss.
+Mary was not suffering from obesity or anything like that.
+But she was desperate for a diet plan that could help he become as thin as she wanted to be.

 I promised that I will follow her on the same weight loss process if she promised to keep true to it.
-Right then and there, we began a diet plan which ended a few months later with Mary looking like million dollars.
-I had to save myself from beer on my beloved car shows and events, but it was well worth it because we became a couple.
+Right then and there, we began a diet plan; which ended a few months later with Mary looking like million dollars.
+I had to save myself from beer on my beloved sports car shows as well as events.
+But it was well worth it because we became a couple.